2018 Russian presidential election

 There were allegations of widespread electoral fraud, including ballot box stuffing, forced voting, and threats against election observers.
 A video widely shared online showed people stuffing papers into ballot boxes.
 In addition, critics of Putin were barred from running.

 Putin was re-elected for his second consecutive term (and fourth overall) with 78% of the vote.
 Vladimir Zhirinovsky from the Liberal Democratic Party, a perennial candidate having unsuccessfully run in five previous presidential elections, finished third with 6% of the vote.
 Other candidates included Pavel Grudinin (Communist Party), Sergey Baburin (Russian All-People's Union), Ksenia Sobchak (Civic Initiative), Maxim Suraykin (Communists of Russia), Boris Titov (Party of Growth) and Grigory Yavlinsky (Yabloko).
-Anti-corruption activist Alexei Navalny announced his intent to run in December 2016 but was barred from doing so due to a prior criminal conviction, which was widely seen as politically motivated, for corruption.
+Anti-corruption activist Alexei Navalny announced his intent to run in December 2016 but was barred from doing so due to a prior criminal conviction for corruption, which was widely seen as politically motivated.
 Consequently, Navalny called for a boycott of the election.
 He had previously organized several public rallies against corruption among members of Putin's government.